kabisa/maji/README.md

 ```

 Your new Maji app will now be generated at the supplied path.
-To start your app `cd` into it's directory, execute `make watch` and navigate to http://localhost:9090/ with your browser.
+To start your app `cd` into its directory, execute `make watch` and navigate to http://localhost:9090/ with your browser.

   Usage: `maji [options] [command]`